cqlj/OxfordDictionary/README.md

 * * And the py file generates the file  'glossary.txt', then take some regex replacements.
 * `root.py` takes the role for searching.
 Results will be in the folder `roots`.
 >Don't delete `root.py` and `glossary.txt`.
 As for others, just do whatever as you like.

+## Words Remenbering
+Take app '欧路词典' for help which supports finger-touch word search.
+And you can add any dictionary to it.